octopusthink/node-mac-icloud-keyvalue/README.md

 This means you can store things you want synced across all instances of your app, on the Mac and on iOS.

+Used in production by [Turnip Timer](https://turniptimer.com), our time-tracking app for freelancers. 🙂

 # License

 This program is free software; it is distributed under an